 Halfmoon Valley Trail - 2km (Located in Day Use Area)

 Trailhead is minutes from Spruce Lane Farmhouse (lot F).
 Explore the Bronte Creek valley and the parks early history.
 It includes some steep climbs and may not be suitable for disabled visitors.
 MP3 audio tour available.

 Bronte Creek Provincial Park is home to one of Canada’s largest outdoor pools.
-This 1.8 acre pool is located at the Recreation Complex in the Day-Use area.
+This 1.8 acre pool is located at the Recreation Complex in the day use area.
 The pool is a large pond shape that is designed for wading with a starting depth of mere centimeters, gradually deepening to 2 m (6 ft) in the center.
 Lifeguards are on duty.
 (There is an additional fee to use the pool area.)
-Pool Season : last Saturday in June to Labour Day. (temporary closures may occur due to weather).
+Pool Season : July 1st to Labour Day. (temporary closures may occur due to weather).

-There is a toboggan hill and approximately 5 km of cross-country ski trails that loop throughout the park.
+Approximately 10 km of ungroomed cross-country ski trails loop through the park.